 About the Author

 Laurie Friedman says that growing up she always liked reading realistic fiction and still does.
 “It makes me feel better when I read about a character going through something similar to what I’m going through, and seeing how that character handles the situation.”
-As an author, nothing makes her happier than when she receives letters from fans telling her that they can really identify with her characters.
+As an author, nothing makes her happier than receiving letters from fans telling her they can identify with her characters.
 Growing up, she always kept a journal and often writes about the things that happened to her when she was younger.
 She also likes to write about things that happened to her own children when they were the ages of her characters.